JasonGuoo/swarm-csharp/readme.md

 1. **Dynamic Function Calling**: Automatically calls attributed functions based on LLM responses
 2. **Agent Switching**: Seamlessly switches between agents based on LLM decisions
-3. **LLM Support**: Integrates with multiple LLM providers:
+3. **LLM Support**: Currently implements:
    - OpenAI
    - Azure OpenAI
-   - ChatGLM
-   - Ollama
+   > **Note**: ChatGLM and Ollama integrations are planned but not yet implemented
 4. **Verified Implementation**: Core functionality has been tested and verified with OpenAI API

-The framework is now ready for building multi-agent applications while we continue to add more features and improvements.
+The framework is now ready for building basic multi-agent applications while we continue to add more features and improvements.

 ## Requirements

-- .NET 7.0 or later
+- .NET 8.0 or later
 - Visual Studio 2022 or JetBrains Rider
 - NuGet Package Manager

 ## Quick Start

-For a complete example of how to use SwarmCSharp, check out our [Weather Agent Example](examples/weather/README.md) which demonstrates:
+For a complete example of how to use SwarmCSharp, check out our [Weather Agent Example](examples/WeatherExample/README.md) which demonstrates:
 - Agent definition with system prompts
 - Function attributes and parameter validation
 - Dynamic agent hand-offs